 “If the American people ever allow private banks to control the issue of their currency, first by inflation, then by deflation, the banks and corporations that will grow up around [the banks] will deprive the people of all property until their children wake-up homeless on the continent their fathers conquered.
 The issuing power should be taken from the banks and restored to the people, to whom it properly belongs.” -- U.S. President Thomas Jefferson

-Central bankers have always used money printing and interest-rate-increase-and-decrease-induced-inflation and deflation-national-and-international-economic-booms-and-busts-with-attendant-wars, like a slithering wave weapon of mass destruction that the targeted prey never understands.
-The greater the chaos, whether war or genocide or global warming climate catastrophe, the more money and power they get.
+Central bankers have always used money printing and interest-rate-increase-and-decrease-induced-inflation and deflation-national-and-international-economic-booms-and-busts-with-attendant-wars, like a wave weapon of mass destruction that the targeted prey never understands.
+The greater the chaos, whether war or genocide or climate catastrophe, the more money and power they get.
 Use a search engine like Google using terms like “911 truth” and “911 inside job”.
 For example, see the articles and documentary links found under: https://duckduckgo.com/?q=911+truth&atb=v162-1&ia=web.
-Banksters succeed with drug trafficking money laundering by decoy tactics like focusing the discussion on digital currency regulation to hinder privacy.
+Banksters succeed with drug trafficking money laundering by decoy tactics like focusing the discussion on digital currency regulation to prevent digital currency competition.
 The Japanese Yen is the most used currency for bitcoin trading, but 98% of money laundering cases in Japan have nothing to do with digital currency.

 Why didn't our high school teachers warn us, so we would not ALL wind up in the lower economic class, or pre-maturely dead?
 Is it because most of the nation's high school text books are ordered following the lead of the neo-conservative Texas Board of Education/American Empire war propaganda machine?
 See: https://www.nytimes.com/2010/03/13/education/13texas.html.

 Dear President Trump: The owners of the most bitcoins are known as "bitcoin whales."
-Please persuade your friend the Prince of Whales to donate his bitcoins generously to this bitcoin address: 3AVP4AFmMD7rqJpRHxD7XJSCv5E5Cb6wrH Thank you.
-What?
-Why is he staring at me like that?
+Please persuade your friend the Prince of 'Whales' to donate his bitcoins generously to this bitcoin address: 3AVP4AFmMD7rqJpRHxD7XJSCv5E5Cb6wrH

 Has the Federal Reserve Bank been deliberately, with pre-meditated malice of forethought, for over 100 years, stealing our money, and thus our lives?
-See the evidence chart below, and also: https://bitcoinist.com/bitcoin-force-against-banks-laundering-2-trillion-per-year/.
+See the evidence charts below, and also: https://bitcoinist.com/bitcoin-force-against-banks-laundering-2-trillion-per-year/.

 Exchanges average price index: